RedBearAK/toshy/README.md

 Toshy actually consists of two separate `systemd` services meant to work together, with one monitoring the other, so the shell commands are meant to make working with the paired services much easier.

-(There is now a third service, but it is only active in a Wayland+KDE environment, creating a D-Bus service to receive updates from the KWin script with the necessary window info.)
+(There is now a third service, but it is only active in a Wayland+Plasma environment, creating a D-Bus service to receive updates from the KWin script with the necessary window info.)

 The commands are copied into `~/.local/bin`, and you will be prompted to add that location to your shell's `PATH` if it is not present.
 Depends on the distro whether that location is already set up as part of the path or not.